yowainwright/yowainwright.github.io/src/pages/2018-05-02-starting-with-ts.md

 - [Webpack using TS-loader](https://github.com/TypeStrong/ts-loader)—Webpack's abstraction of TS compilation
 - [Rollup](https://rollupjs.org/guide/en#typescript-declarations)—Rollup compiles TS automatically

-### Configuration tools I used
+### Jest Testing and Linting—in TypeScript

 The Dollar Shave Club team uses Jest.
-The standard is for TypeScript projects that use Jest is to abstract Jest with TS-Jest.
-This abstraction initially seemed scary but worked for me without problems.
+Dollar Shave Club's standard is for TypeScript projects is to test with TS-Jest.
+Using TS-Jest initially seemed scary but worked for me without problems.
 First I added the standard `expect(1).toBe(1)` test to ensure my pathing was correct.
 Then I followed up with another quick test to ensure that my `.ts` files were being imported.
 From there I added tests as I would writing Jest.
 I also used TS-Lint which extends ESLint.
 This also took little time.
 I imported TS-Lint, added a little config and a npm script—that was it.
 From there I was getting TypeScript Linting Feedback.
 I added TypeDocs to the build so that I could make sure to document what the heck I was doing.

 ### Setting up tests with TS Jest